 Affordable housing is mainly subsidised by the Government and examples of affordable housing include social rented housing, intermediate housing for sale and intermediate housing for rent.

-This is an affordability check to ensure the property is both affordable and sustainable for you to purchase.
+This is an eligibility and affordability check to ensure the property is both affordable and sustainable for you to purchase.

-Back Snagging - Back snagging is the follow-up to any initial 'snagging' that takes place.
-It occurs just before the handover process and ensures that all parties involved are happy with the condition of the property, as well as the work that was raised during the initial snagging process.
+Back Snagging is the follow-up to any initial 'snagging' that takes place within a property.
+It occurs just before the handover process and ensures that all parties involved are happy with the condition of the property, including the work that was raised during the initial snagging process.

 BACS/BT - This is another term for an electronic transfer between two banks.
 The two common forms of a BACS transfer are 'direct debit' and 'direct credit'.
 BACS is incredibly common across the UK.